Does Insurance Cover Breast Implants? A Guide

 This is the most straightforward exclusion.
 If you're seeking breast implants purely for cosmetic reasons, like increasing your cup size or enhancing your body's proportions, insurance will not cover the cost.
 Health insurance plans are designed to pay for medical treatments, and they classify cosmetic breast augmentation as an elective procedure that isn't medically necessary.
 This means the entire cost, from the surgeon’s fee and anesthesia to the facility and the implants themselves, will be your responsibility.
 It’s the primary reason why patients explore financing options for their aesthetic goals.

-Complications from a Previous Cosmetic Surgery
+Revisions to a Previous Cosmetic Procedure

 This is where things can get a bit tricky.
 While insurance often covers health issues that arise from breast implants, such as a rupture, they may deny coverage if the original surgery was purely cosmetic.
 Some policies have specific exclusions for problems stemming from elective procedures.
 For example, if you need surgery to address a complication, your insurer might cover the medical treatment but not the cost of removing or replacing the implant itself.
 It’s essential to read your policy’s fine print and speak directly with an insurance representative to understand how they handle these specific situations.

-Changing Your Mind About Size or Shape
+Changing Your Implant Size or Shape

 If you’ve had breast augmentation and later decide you want a different size, shape, or type of implant, this is considered a cosmetic revision.
 Insurance providers view this as a personal choice rather than a medical necessity.
 Any surgery to alter the aesthetic outcome of a previous procedure will not be covered.
 This includes wanting to go larger or smaller, switching from saline to silicone implants for a different feel, or adjusting the implant position for a new look.
 These revisions are entirely an out-of-pocket expense, so it's important to be confident in your initial decisions.